Managing HPE BIOS resources

 NOTE

-The HPE Service Bios HPE extension also contains a default.user
+The HPE Service Bios HPE extension also contains a `default.user` object

 customized as mentioned earlier in this documentation section.